 Altmetric, a method of quantifying the influence of research outputs on social media, news media, blogs, and other online platforms, was one of them.
 It provides a more comprehensive representation of the attention that research is receiving.
 Read “Altmetric: The ultimate guide to enhancing your research visibility” to understand more.

-Impactstory and the Open Science Framework (OSF)
+Impactstory And The Open Science Framework (OSF)

 Impactstory and the Open Science Framework (OSF) as well, these two web-based platforms that serve for organizing and distributing research results.
 Impactstory focuses on alternative measures for assessing research impact, such as social media mentions, downloads, and citations, whereas OSF focuses on tools for organizing and distributing research projects, such as preprints, data, and software.